gvwilson/thirdbit/src/fiction/iffy/index.md

 but at that particular moment she didn't care.

 She and Aunt Naggie seated themselves gingerly.
-The governor and Doctor Johel ended their murmured conversation, and for a moment everyone sat silently and expectantly.
+For a moment everyone sat silently.
 "Ah, thank you," the governor said lightly as a trolley rolled toward them on silent wheels bearing sweet and sour soup,